milvus-io/milvus-sdk-go/docs/drop_index.md

 ## Params

-- `ctx` context.Context, context to control API invocation process;

-- `collName` string, the collection name to drop index from

-- `fieldName` string, the field name to drop index from

 | Parameter    | Description                                                  | Type                     |
 | ------------ | ------------------------------------------------------------ | ------------------------ |
 | `ctx`        | Context to control API invocation process                    | context.Context          |